 The reporting must highlight the accomplishments of the testers very clearly, to enable management to appreciate that immediately.
 It should also depict the issues faced by the test teams, the series of things the team has tried or will try in order to resolve that and in cases where it’s beyond their control, state that clearly – requesting the management’s guidance in resolution.

-Even when the test team’s progress is not up to the mark, the lead must be able to instill confidence in the management that the test team is performing at its optimal quality to meet the deadline.
+Even when the test team’s progress is not up to the mark, the lead must be able to instil confidence in the management that the test team is performing at its optimal quality to meet the deadline.

 This forum can also be used to pass on appreciation or kudos to team members who would encourage them to perform better and motivate others.
 An occasional email in appreciation of their contributions is a very good idea to keep testers motivated to perform great!